-A man who had known me for a long time said encouragingly once, “At fifty if you keep fit, a few women will surely be yours.”
+A man who had known me for a long time once said, almost kindly, “At fifty, if you keep fit, some women will still be interested in you.”

 He was driving.
 I don’t drive.
-I waited, beside him, pretending glee.
-While my eyes were on the windscreen watching a cow licking a wounded bull on the road.
-Who knew whom she belonged to.
+I sat beside him, feigning glee, my eyes on the windscreen, where a cow was licking a wounded bull on the road.
+No one knew to whom she belonged; no one stopped her.

-The man shifted the soliloquy to self-driving cars.
-Two thousand twenty five was not far away.
+The man drifted into a soliloquy on self-driving cars.
+Two thousand twenty-five was not far away.
 Robots would take our jobs.
 AI would write poems.
-The money would be hummed out of a million servers.
+Money would be hummed out of a million servers.

 The feminists would destroy families.
-The surly sisters would take the children away and cook them kale breakfast.
+Those surly sisters would take the children and feed them kale for breakfast.
 Men would forget their place.
 Love would be disastrous for personal ego, et cetera.

-‘only cows, if free, if they so would desire, would unflinchingly adore the bulls in the hum of sweltering asphalt streets.
-And, it would be a sight of hope.”
+“Only cows,' he said, 'only cows — if free, if they so desired — would still adore the bulls on these sweltering asphalt streets.
+And it would be a sight of hope.”

 No comments: